juniorsundarCasual/TGT/vault/volume-3.chapter-181.md

 "Yes.
 The kid's actually the man's Disciple," Al confessed.

 "Really?
-This is a first time for me, seeing a Master and Disciple both in the same cultivation realm.
-Did the guy con the kid into a discpleship?"
+This is the first time for me - seeing a Master and Disciple both in the same cultivation realm.
+Did the guy con the kid into entering his discipleship?"
 Marek asked incredulously.

 "No. But their circumstances are... special.
 I won't expound on it as it isn't my place to do so," Al clarified.
 "But I urge you to observe them more carefully, and not dismiss them so readily.
 Who knows, maybe you'll see something interesting?"

-"I still don't get why the need to peruse the Sect's archives," Marek pointed out.
+"I still don't get why they need to peruse the Sect's archives," Marek pointed out.

 "It didn't HAVE to be the Cloudstrider Sect.
 We would have made do with any other, but this was convenient given the favour.
 And it worked to our benefit due to the Sect's rich history," Al answered.